 Combat involves the use of melee weapons and ranged weapons to kill the various Deadites that appear.
 One of the buttons on the controller is reserved for taunting with Ash's catchphrases such as "Come get some!"

-You are able to performing finishing blows on enemies, picking up with your chainsaw and using your secondary weapon to deal a fatal blow.
+You are able to perform finishing blows on enemies, picking up with your chainsaw, and using your secondary weapon to deal a fatal blow.

 The game is additionally notable for Bruce Campbell reprising his role as Ash.